 How to define your target market (and get inside their heads)

-Marketing your business without a properly defined target market is like driving blindfolded.
+Marketing your business without defining your target market is like driving blindfolded.
 You might get lucky and coast along for a while, though chances are you won’t get very far.

 Here are some tips for defining your target market and getting inside their heads.